justinhuynh92/WGU_Portfolio/D205/README.md

 - **Table Operations**: The graduate performs table operations and queries within the context of data acquisition for analysis.

 ## Practical Assessment(s) Overview & Files
 This course has a single Practical Assessment.
 This project requires the student to access a virtual machine and use PostgreSQL and pgAdmin to import an external `.csv` file into an existing database as a new table, designing conceptual, logical, and physical models describing this.
-Once
+Once imported, the database must then be explored and generate SQL queries to answer the research question.

 My research question for this project is “How many people who use Fiber Optic service make at least six figures?”
-[My summary for this project, including the necessary SQL queries, can be viewed here.](WGU_D205_Task_1.pdf)
+My summary for this project, including the necessary SQL queries, can be viewed [here.](WGU_D205_Task_1.pdf)

 This task required a video presentation, demonstrating the successful operation of all code included in my report and covering certain aspects of the report.
-[That video can be seen here.](https://drive.google.com/file/d/1uawUqqoIlSpQQ_6sAOxfHxXiHZo4Ze_0/view?usp=drive_link)
+That video can be seen [here.](https://drive.google.com/file/d/1uawUqqoIlSpQQ_6sAOxfHxXiHZo4Ze_0/view?usp=drive_link)